streamflow-finance/js-sdk/packages/staking/README.md

 const permissionless = false;
 /*
   [0;256) derive stake pool PDA account address.
-  If stake pool with the same mint already exists, it is required to pick a vacant nonce */ const nonce = 0;
+  If stake pool with the same mint and creator/authority already exists, it is required to pick a vacant nonce */ const nonce = 0;